Affiliate links on Android Authority may earn us a commission. Learn more.

 It also launches hot on the heels of the HONOR Magic Vs ($1458.22 at eBay).
 A slick free-stop hinge, Snapdragon 8 Plus Gen 1 SoC, eSIM support, and better cameras all make it stand out from the Phantom V Fold.

-Fans of pocket-friendly foldables should also consider the Samsung Galaxy Z Flip 4 ($999.99 at Samsung) and OPPO Find N2 Flip (£849 at Amazon).
+Fans of pocket-friendly foldables should also consider the Samsung Galaxy Z Flip 4 ($944.45 at Amazon) and OPPO Find N2 Flip ($1029 at Giztop).
 Both phones offer clamshell form factors with last year’s top-flight silicon and lengthy update pledges.
 Samsung’s phone also offers water resistance and wireless charging, while OPPO’s phone brings a larger cover display and effectively no display crease on the folding screen.

 Top TECNO Phantom V Fold questions and answers

 No, the Phantom V Fold doesn’t have an IP rating.

 The Phantom V Fold supports sub-6GHz 5G, but not mmWave 5G due to the lack of US availability.